Life and Legacy of Rabbi Eckstein

 Rabbi Eckstein received Orthodox Rabbinic ordination from Yeshiva University in New York.
-He holds master's degrees from Yeshiva University and Columbia University, where he also completed studies for his doctorate.
-Rabbi Eckstein has served on the faculties of Columbia University, Chicago Theological Seminary and Northern Baptist Seminary.
-He currently serves on the executive boards of directors of the American Jewish Joint Distribution Committee, the Jewish Agency for Israel, and Keren Hayesod.
+He held master’s degrees from Yeshiva University and Columbia University,where he also completed studies for his doctorate.
+He served on the faculties of Columbia University, Chicago Theological Seminary, and Northern Baptist Seminary.
+He also served on the Executive Board of the American Jewish Joint Distribution Committee (JDC).

-Rabbi Eckstein is a leading advocate of religious freedom worldwide.
-He has traveled to China to work for the freedom of imprisoned Christian pastors and to press the cause of religious liberty.
+Rabbi Eckstein was a leading advocate of religious freedom worldwide.
+He traveled to China to work for the freedom of imprisoned Christian pastors and to champion the cause of religious liberty.
 In 1995, he brought the first Torah scroll to Uzbekistan since the Communist regime banned religious practice there in 1917.
 In Israel, Rabbi Eckstein served as an Adviser to then-Prime Minister Ariel Sharon, and, in 2005, was appointed as official Goodwill Ambassador of the state of Israel.

 Rabbi Eckstein was the founder and president of the Center for Jewish and Christian Values in Washington, D.C., spoke at the National Day of Prayer, opened sessions of the U.S. Senate with prayer, conducted the first Passover seder for U.S. senators, and delivered the benediction with President Bill Clinton at the dedication ceremony for the memorial to Franklin D. Roosevelt in Washington, D.C., the first time in U.S. history that a rabbi has done so.